neilmewada/FusionUI/README.md

 ## No global state

 `FApplicationInstance` is a plain object — no singletons, no shared statics.
 Every service (animation, font atlas, style, renderer resources) lives inside the instance.
-Two instances share zero state, which matters when loading multiple plugin instances in the same process or running parallel test contexts.
+Two application instances share zero state, which matters when loading multiple plugin instances in the same process or running parallel test contexts.

 The rendering interface (`IFRenderBackend`) is public API — bring your own backend or use the Vulkan reference implementation that ships with the library.
 For embedding Fusion as a pass in your own frame graph, `FApplicationInstance` exposes `Tick()` directly.